-Discretionary trading is decision-based trading, where the trader decides which trades to make, based upon the information available at the time.
-A discretionary trader may (and should) still follow a trading plan with clearly defined trading rules, but will use their discretion in taking the trade and how it is managed.
+In discretionary trading, the trader decides which trades to make based on the information available at the time.
+A discretionary trader may (and should) still follow a trading plan with clearly defined trading rules.
+They will use their discretion in taking the trade and how it is managed.

-For example, a discretionary trader might review their charts and find that all of their criteria for a long trade have been met, but decline to make the trade because the volatility for the day is too low, and thus it is highly likely the price won't reach the profit target for the trade.
+For instance, a discretionary trader might review their charts and find that all of their criteria for a long trade have been met.
+Still, they may decline to make the trade because the volatility for the day is too low, and thus it is highly likely the price won't reach the profit target for the trade.

 The drawback of a discretionary system is that many traders are prone to second-guessing themselves.
-They may actually be very poor at deciding when to trade and when not to, and therefore a more systematic approach would be better.
+They may be poor at deciding when to trade and when not to; therefore, a more systematic approach would be better.
 Discretionary systems are susceptible to the psychology of the trader; being too greedy or fearful can destroy the profitability of a discretionary trading system in a hurry.

 System Trading Pros and Cons

-System trading is rule-based trading, where the decision to make a trade is based entirely upon the trading system.
-System trading decisions are absolute and do not offer the opportunity to decline to make a trade based on the trader's discretion.
+In system trading, the decision to make a trade is based entirely on the trading system.
+System trading decisions are absolute.
+They do not offer the opportunity to decline to make a trade, based on the trader's discretion.
 If the criteria are met, the trade is taken.

-A system trader might review their charts and find that their trading systems requirements for a short trade have been met, so they will make the trade without any further decision-making process...even if their "gut" is telling them it isn't a good trade.
+A system trader might review their charts and find that their trading system requirements for a short trade have been met.
+They will make the trade without any further decision-making process.
+This is true even if their "gut" is telling them it isn't a good trade.

-System trading strategies can often be automated since the rules are so clearly defined that a computer can implement them on the behalf of the trader.
-Once a computer program has been developed to recognize when a trading systems requirements have been met, the program can make the trade (including the entry, management, and exit) without any involvement of the trader.
+System trading strategies can often be automated; this is because the rules are so clearly defined that a program can implement them on behalf of the trader.
+Once a program has been designed to recognize when a trading system's requirements have been met, the program can make the trade without any involvement of the trader.
+That includes the entry, management, and exit.

 The advantage of the system trading strategy is that it is not susceptible to the psychological whims of the trader.
-The system takes all trades, regardless of the trader's feeling.
+The system takes all trades; it doesn't matter how the trader feels.

-The disadvantage is that a systematic trading strategy is not very adaptive.
-Trades are always taken as long as the conditions are met, which means even in unfavorable conditions trades will be taken.
-To help alleviate this problem, more rules can be added to the system, although this often results in cutting out some winning trades as well.
+The disadvantage is that systematic trading is not very adaptive.
+Trades are always taken as long as the conditions are met, even in less favorable conditions.
+To help solve this problem, more rules can be added to the system, but that often results in cutting out some winning trades as well.

-Discretionary trading and system trading have the same goal: making money.
-Although they achieve it in slightly different ways, and both have pros and cons.
-The two systems may even make many of the same trades, but one will likely be better suited to different personalities.
+Discretionary trading and system trading have the same goal of making money, even if they achieve it in slightly different ways.
+The two systems may even make many of the same trades.
+Each will likely be better suited to different types of traders.

-Discretionary trading is most compatible with traders that want to be in control of every trading decision (the entry, stop loss, and the exit).
-Discretionary traders often feel uncomfortable when they think about giving complete control of their trading to a computer program.
-Discretionary traders often have backgrounds in artistic endeavors, such as writing and gardening.
-However, discretionary trading also appeals to traders with controlling personalities, and those who like to be in control in most aspects of their life.
+Discretionary trading is best for traders who want to be in control of every trading decision: entry, stop loss, and exit.
+Discretionary traders often feel uncomfortable when they think about giving complete control of their trading to a program.
+Discretionary traders often have backgrounds in artistic endeavors.
+But discretionary trading also appeals to traders who like to be in control in most aspects of their life.
 Discretionary trading is also for people who just want to adapt their trades to current market conditions.

-System trading, on the other hand, is most compatible with traders who want qualities like speed, precision, and accuracy in their trading strategy.
-System traders have no qualms about letting a computer program make their trading decisions, and may even value the feeling of lessened responsibility that this allows.
-System traders usually have logical personalities, and often have backgrounds in areas such as computer programming and mathematics.
+System trading, on the other hand, is best for traders who want speed, precision, and accuracy in their trading.
+System traders have no qualms about letting a program make their trading decisions.
+They may value the feeling of lessened responsibility that this allows.
+System traders may have logical personalities; they often have backgrounds in areas such as programming and mathematics.